Kostadin97/CTC-Store/README.md

 If an error occurs, the user recieves a notification which contains the error message.

 # Technologies
 The CTC-Store Application runs on a NodeJs server written in ExpressJs.
-It uses APIs to connect to the database.
+It uses APIs to connect to the MongoDB database.
 The frontend part runs on React.